nyokidh7500/local-network-scan/README.md

 # local-network-scan
 Excute a Pyhon script designed to scan a specified subnet within our local network.
+The script used ICMP ping request to determine the availablity of devices.
+It sysyematically pinged each iP address in the subnet and identified which ones were active.  the result was a list of active IP addresses, indicating which devices were currently online and responsive on our network.